qradiolink/qradiolink/README.md

 - Gnuradio >= 3.7.10 built with OsmoSDR and UHD support
 - Boost
 - libgnuradio-osmosdr built with UHD, RTL-SDR, SoapySDR or HackRF support
-- libgsm, libprotobuf, libopus, libpulse-simple, libpulse, libasound, libcodec2, libsqlite3, libjpeg, libconfig++
+- libgsm, libprotobuf, libopus, libspeexdsp, libpulse-simple, libpulse, libasound, libcodec2, libsqlite3, libjpeg, libconfig++
 - protoc compiler (libprotoc 2.6.1 or greater)

 In order to build on Ubuntu 17.10 you have to install the following packages, assuming a full GNU Radio development environment is already installed.